 Virtual Stars leans a bit heavier than most Neptunia titles for visual novel-style storytelling.
 While players seek action might be put off by the decision, story-minded series stalwarts should appreciate the witty repartee.
 Neptunia’s new realm of Virtualand is a haven in diversionary entertainment, filled with what the game refers to as ‘content’.
 It’s the kind of world that Google’s execs probably dream about at night, where videos can help quell the pangs of loneliness with Vtubers who act as surrogate friend.

 But this kind of utopia has its critics.
 Antis are Virtual Stars’ version of trolls, who persistently spread negativity and threaten the future of Virtualand.
-As such, when the Goddesses head to the game’s version of the Tokyo Game Show to experience the latest advancement of VR technology, they’re transported to this the planet emote, fulfilling the wish of a band of saviors sent out by the goddess Faira.
+As such, when the Goddesses head to the game’s version of the Tokyo Game Show to experience the latest advancement of VR technology, they’re transported to this the planet Emote, fulfilling the distress call sent out by the goddess Faira.
+Expectedly, NepNep and the girls play the role of saviors as they attempt to save the planet from extinction.

 Personal idiosyncrasies aside, it’s difficult to find fault with the game’s madcap approach to storytelling.
 Persistently creative and capricious, Virtual Stars’ plotline eludes obviousness.
 Much of the enjoyment stems from not expecting the game’s next reference or plot direction.
 And in keeping with the franchise’s fondness for allegory, Stars’ can be read in different ways, as the game’s cast cure the Antis of their cynicism.
 Don’t dwell on the negative, the writers remind us, when there’s so much to enjoy.